 Don’t compact the soil, try to leave it loose.

-- Gently extract your pink princess plant from its current container, being sure to softly shake the old soil loose from the roots.
+- Gently extract from its current container, being sure to softly shake the old soil loose from the roots.

 - Place the root ball into your new pot, being sure to try and keep the top of the roots and the top of the new container level.
 This will allow breathability in the new soil below the current root system which should encourage the plant to grow.